 Denial is one aspect of resistance to change.
-As regards addiction it involves denying or minimizing the existence or seriousness of addiction problems.
+In regards to addiction, it involves denying or minimizing the existence or seriousness of addiction problems.
 Unfortunately, within the field of traditional (12-step) addiction treatment, the belief is that “addiction is a disease and denial is its symptom.”
-From the traditional perspective it is also believed that “alcoholics and addicts” exhibit denial as a rather permanent “character trait.”
+From the traditional perspective, it is also believed that “alcoholics and addicts” exhibit denial as a rather permanent “character trait.”
 It requires strong and direct confrontation, and sometimes other extreme measures, to blast through denial.
 Based on this traditional perspective individuals with addictions are sometimes treated in cruel or disrespectful ways, which would never be considered with any other clients or patients.

 However, denial as a central symptom of addiction is not supported by scientific evidence.
-“Research demonstrates that a counselor can drive resistance levels up and down dramatically according to his or her personal counseling style” says William Miller, Ph.D., the developer of Motivational Interviewing.
+“Research demonstrates that a counselor can drive resistance levels up and down dramatically according to his or her personal counseling style,” says William Miller, Ph.D., the developer of Motivational Interviewing.
 In motivational interviewing a “respectful, reflective approach” is used to help clients focus on the difficult realities their addictive behavior has created.
-Argumentation, direct confrontation and the accusation of “being in denial” does not occur.
-Information and training in motivational interviewing is, unfortunately, only slowly infiltrating outpatient addiction treatment and alcohol and drug rehab.
+Argumentation, direct confrontation, and the accusation of “being in denial” does not occur.
+Information and training in motivational interviewing are, unfortunately, only slowly infiltrating outpatient addiction treatment and alcohol and drug rehab.